-If you’re like me, I’m sure you’re trying to think of Free and Fun Things to do (with and without Kids) in the Hudson Valley or, at least, that you can do without spending a ton of money.
+If you’re like me, I’m sure you’re trying to think of Free Things to do in the Hudson Valley (with or without children) or, at least, that you can do without spending a ton of money.

 The problem is, that most Hudson Valley Activities that are both convenient and fun, can also cost a lot of money.